MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

     select="title, chunk, locations"
 ```

 Results from the filtered query should now look similar to the following response.
+Notice the emphasis on ice cover.

 :::image type="content" source="media/tutorial-rag-solution/chat-results-filter.png" alt-text="Screenshot of an LLM response after a filter is added.":::